viant/neatly/README.md

 | |	 $index | Name $index  |

-In this case Repeted tag uses expression in the {  } to define iteration range.
+In this case Repeted tag uses expression in the {  } to define object tag range.

+Index is a special/reserved keyword in this context it would expand to 01 in the firs iteration followed by 02, 03, 04 and 05.
+If there are more than one value row, all can be expanded to the same index value within the same iteration.

-Note that number of digits of the max in range expression add default index padding template.
+Note that number of digits in the upper bound range value creates a padding template.
+1 ..
+010 -> would '0' left pad an index to 3 digits
+1 ..
+00100 -> would '0' left pad an index to 5 digits.

 ### Data delegation and loading external resources use case